mattraibert/posto/README.md

 To see current tasks, `posto`

-To see a full list of commands, click [here](https://github.com/mattraibert/posto/blob/master/lib/posto/help.md).
+To see a full list of commands, try `posto help` or click [here](https://github.com/mattraibert/posto/blob/master/lib/posto/help.md).

 ## Naming